kovidgoyal/calibre/manual/conversion.rst

     ==========    =============

-If you want to edit the input document a little before having calibre convert it, the best thing to do is edit the files in the :file:`input` sub-directory, then ZIP it up, and use the ZIP file as the input format for subsequent conversions.
+If you want to edit the input document a little before having calibre convert it, the best thing to do is edit the files in the :file:`input` sub-directory, then zip it up, and use the ZIP file as the input format for subsequent conversions.
 To do this use the :guilabel:`Edit meta information` dialog to add the ZIP file as a format for the book and then, in the top left corner of the conversion dialog, select ZIP as the input format.